opensourcecobol/opensourcecobol4j/README.md

     Show information of the indexed file.

 cobj-idx load <indexed file>
-    Load data inputted from stdin to the indexed file.
+    Load the data from stdin into the indexed file.
     The default format of the input data is SQUENTIAL of COBOL.

 cobj-idx load <indexed file> <input file>
-    Load data inputted from the input fiile to the indexed file.
+    Load data from the input fiile into the indexed file.
     The default format of the input data is SQUENTIAL of COBOL.

 cobj-idx unload <indexed file>
-    Write records stored in the indexed file to stdout.
+    Write the records stored in the indexed file into stdout.
     The default format of the output data is SEQUENTIAL of COBOL.

 cobj-idx unload <indexed file> <output file>
-    Write records stored in the indexed file to the output file.
+    Write the records stored in the indexed file into the output file.
     The default format of the output data is SEQUENTIAL of COBOL.

 Options:

 -f <format>, --format=<format>
     Specify the format of the input and output data.
-    Possible values are 'bin' and 'txt' and the default value is 'txt'.
-    'bin' and 'txt' means SEQUENTIAL and LINE SEQUENTIAL respectively.
+    Possible values are 'txt' and the default value 'bin' 'bin' and 'txt' means SEQUENTIAL and LINE SEQUENTIAL respectively.
-    When the sub command is 'load', this option specifies the format of input data which will be inserted to an indexed file.
+    When doing a `load`, this option specifies the format of input data which will be inserted to an indexed file.
-    When the sub command is 'unload', this option specifies the format of output data which will be read from an indexed file.
+    When doing an `unload`, this option specifies the format of output data which will be read from an indexed file.

 -h --help
     Print this message.